Latest from Innovate UK: MKTPs

 The KTP team

-The Knowledge Transfer Partnership KTP team at the University of Bath, helps bring together academics, graduates, and businesses on strategic projects.
+The Knowledge Transfer Partnership KTP team in Research and Innovation Services (RIS) at the University of Bath, helps bring together academics, graduates, and businesses on strategic projects.

 The KTP team provides expert and professional support for submitting the proposal.
 The team also oversees the management of the programme once awarded.
 This includes the recruitment and on-going support of the Associate and all financial administration.
 Regular project and quarterly management meetings take place between all partners, to discuss and manage the KTP.

 Contact the KTP team for further information: email@example.com

 As an academic at the University, your expertise will be relevant to the specific programme, which works across a wide range of academic disciplines.